cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboards.md

 ## Defining Custom Layouts

-In addition to the built-in layouts, you can use layouts that you define.
+In addition to the built-in layouts, you can define your own layouts.

-**To use a custom layout** set the layout to an object literal with a `rows` property, an array of keycaps.
+**To use a custom layout** set `mathVirtualKeyboard.layouts` to an object literal with a `rows` property, an array of keycaps.

 <code-playground layout="stack">